rebuy-de/compose-navigation/README.md

 }
 ```

-### Deeplinks
+### Deep links

-If you also want to make it possible to deeplink into the page then you should add a `deeplinks` parameter to the router like this:
+If you also want to make it possible to deep link into the page then you should add a `deeplinks` parameter to the router like this:
 ```kotlin
 override val deepLink: List<String>
     get() = listOf(